jackyuyz/CrackedCourse/SPEC.md

 - desktop and mobile core flows are usable and accessible;
 - all required states are intentionally designed;
 - repository setup, environment variables, migrations, seeding, testing, and deployment are documented;
-- the two-minute demo is rehearsable using repository-owned safe fixtures.
+- the primary journey is covered by repository-owned safe fixtures and end-to-end tests.

 ---

-## 23. Default assumptions and decisions still open
+## 22. Default assumptions and decisions still open

 The following defaults allow implementation to begin without blocking.
 They may be changed through an explicit SPEC update:

-- Product UI language is English for the competition demo.
+- Product UI language is English.
 - The first release is a responsive web app, not a native app.
 - P0 authentication uses Supabase email magic links.
-Demo mode is explicitly enabled by environment configuration and uses isolated seeded data.
 - A course uses one primary time zone; user settings provide the fallback.
 - P0 guarantees text-based PDFs only.
 - P0 grade aggregation is points within weighted categories.